 He loves reading biographies, philosophy, comparative religions and history books; his favourite periods being Anglo Saxon England and the Regency/Victorian/Edwardian era.
 Having a lifelong interest in the fighting arts, his library now has growing collection of books on the Western martial arts tradition, especially those of English heritage.

-He is a ‘homeless’ Christian and Traditionalist, having an interest in Christian mysticism, Indo-European mythology, Zen Buddhism and Neoplatonism , as well as a purely academic interest in occult matters such as Gnosticism and Hermeticism.
+He is a ‘homeless’ Christian and Traditionalist, having an interest in Christian mysticism, Indo-European history and mythology, Zen Buddhism and Neoplatonism , as well as a purely academic interest in occult matters such as Gnosticism and Hermeticism.

-A Spenglerian (of sorts) and having grown convinced that the world has gone quite mad, he now lives in the hills of rural Shropshire with his wife, Nicola, and his dog, Django, who is named in honour of his favourite jazz guitarist.
+A Spenglerian of sorts and having grown convinced that the world has gone quite mad, he now lives in the hills of rural Shropshire with his wife, Nicola, and his dog, Django, who is named in honour of his favourite jazz guitarist.